 “It’s been recognized for a long period of time that goal posts that are improperly anchored can cause injury and in fact there are several recorded fatalities from falling goal posts,” Charles Tator, a Toronto-based neurosurgeon and founder of Think First Canada, a brain and spinal cord prevention agency, told CBC News.

 If you or a loved one have suffered from a head injury, your lifestyle will never be the same.
-At Diamond and Diamond Personal Injury Lawyers, we are an award winning team of lawyers who handle all types of personal injuries.
+At Diamond and Diamond Personal Injury Lawyers, we are a team of lawyers who handle all types of personal injuries.